 Overnight: Wadi Rum | Breakfast, Dinner

 Wadi Rum - Shobak – Wadi Mujib - Dead Sea.
 After breakfast at the campsite, you'll head north along the Desert Highway to visit Shobak Castle, which is perched dramatically on a hill top and was built by the Crusader king Baldwin I in 1115.
 After exploring the castle, descend some 1300 meters to the Dead Sea, the lowest point on the earth’s surface.
 More than 500 meters below sea level, the mineral-rich Dead Sea is the world’s original health and beauty spa.
 Drift out and bob in the waters and slap on some of the famous black Dead Sea mud to give your skin an invigorating boost.

 For departures between April and October, you can head up the King’s Highway to Wadi Mujib.
 From there, embark on a moderate –paced two hour trek along the Siq Trail.
-Measuring 500 meters in depth and spanning 4 kilometers across, the impressive Wadi Mujib is one of Jordan’s most remarkable natural features.
+Measuring 500 metres in depth and spanning 4 kilometres across, the impressive Wadi Mujib is one of Jordan’s most remarkable natural features.
 This dramatic canyon features sheer rocky walls and sparkling waterways that range from puddle height to depths that are perfect for swimming (chest height or deeper) depending on the rainfall.
 When the water level is high you should be prepared for having to climb up ladders, clamber across boulders and be happy to wade through water.
 The canyon is just one feature of the Mujib Biosphere Reserve, the lowest nature reserve in the world, home to a surprising diversity of wildlife and plant species.
 You may choose to only hike partially or skip the hike altogether.
 Afterwards, head to the Dead Sea where you'll stay for the night.

 Overnight: Dead Sea | Breakfast